SumUp and myPOS are increasingly similar payment products that cater to small businesses.

 The main reason merchants go for SumUp or myPOS is to get an affordable card machine.
 They have a card reader for any occasion, though SumUp tends to be cheaper while myPOS’s selection is higher-end.

-SumUp sells two models: app-dependent Air and palm-sized Solo that works independently, bought with or without a receipt printer.
+- Solo – palm-sized, works independently, bought with or without a receipt printer

-SumUp Solo includes a SIM card with unlimited free data, so it can be used anywhere with a mobile network or WiFi.
-SumUp Air, on the other hand, connects with SumUp App on your smartphone or tablet, using the mobile device’s internet connection to process cards.
+Standalone SumUp Solo (£71.10 + VAT) and Terminal (£152.08 + VAT) include a SIM card with unlimited free data, so they can be used anywhere with a mobile network or WiFi.
+SumUp Air (£22.50 + VAT) , on the other hand, connects with an app on your smartphone or tablet, using the mobile device’s internet connection to process cards.

-The standalone card reader Solo just does the basics: accept contactless payments and chip and PIN cards, as well as tips.
-The payment flow usually worked okay when we tested it, and the battery life has extended greatly since our first try when it was launched.
+Solo just does the basics: accepts contactless payments and chip and PIN cards, as well as tips.
+The payment flow usually worked okay when we tested it, and the battery life has extended greatly since our first try when it was launched, but not that much.
+You should get the package with a printer (£125.10 + VAT) which doubles as a power bank, if battery life is a concern.

 While Air also just takes payments, its connected app lets you use more extensive point of sale (POS) features for a till point, like a product library and VAT rates.
 The paid SumUp Point of Sale app gives you many more, customisable features for hospitality and retail.

-myPOS Go 2 is the cheapest because it’s a simple card reader that looks a bit like a calculator.
+myPOS Go 2 is the cheapest (£29 + VAT) because it’s a simple card reader that looks a bit like a calculator.
 It works with mobile networks and WiFi – a big improvement on the preceding model that didn’t have WiFi connectivity.
-For a much higher price (£179 + VAT), you can buy it with a receipt printer.
+For a much higher price (£169 + VAT), you can buy it with a receipt printer.

-The compact myPOS Go 2 next to the more premium myPOS Pro terminal.
+The compact myPOS Go 2 next to the old myPOS Pro terminal that’s been replaced by Ultra.

 All of myPOS’s terminals have some useful features, like sending payment requests for remote payments, gift card acceptance and preauthorisations.
-A POS app is available on Pro, along with other industry-specific apps for retail, services and hospitality.
+A POS app is available on Ultra, along with other industry-specific apps for retail, hospitality and services, such as taxi dispatch software.

 We think these are genuinely handy solutions, but they are mainly for merchants who have purchased a card terminal.